Codex Vaticanus: In the Vatican Library

 The manuscript is believed to have been housed in Caesarea in the 6th century, together with Codex Sinaiticus, as they have the same unique division of chapters in Acts.
 It came to Italy, probably from Constantinople, after the Council of Florence (1438–1445).

 The manuscript has been housed in the Vatican Library (founded by Pope Nicholas V in 1448) for as long as it has been known, possibly appearing in the library's earliest catalog of 1475 (with shelf number 1209), but definitely appearing in the 1481 catalog.
 In the catalog from 1481 it was described as a "Biblia in tribus columnis ex membranis in rubeo" (three-column vellum Bible).
+To this day it has kept this shelf number as Vat Lib. gr.
+1209.